ebb-earl-co/tidal-wave/README.md

 ## Features
 * Retrieve [FLAC](https://xiph.org/flac/), [Dolby Atmos](https://www.dolby.com/technologies/dolby-atmos/), [Sony 360 Reality Audio](https://electronics.sony.com/360-reality-audio), or [AAC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) tracks; [AVC/H.264](https://en.wikipedia.org/wiki/Advanced_Video_Coding) (up to 1920x1080) + [AAC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) videos
 * Either a single track or an entire album can be retrieved
-* Album covers and artist images are retrieved by default
+* Album covers are retrieved by default, and embedded into all tracks
 * Support for albums with multiple discs
 * If available, lyrics are added as metadata to tracks
 * If available, album reviews are retrieved as JSON
-* Video retrieval support
+* If available, album credits are retrieved as JSON
+* If available, artist bios are retrieved as JSON
+* If available, artist images are retrieved as JPEG
 * Playlist retrieval support (video or audio or both)
+* Playlist .m3u8 file automatically created
 * Mix retrieval support (video or audio)
 * Artist's entire works retrieval support (video and audio; albums or albums and EPs and singles)
+* Because of the use of the `requests` package, system proxies are respected (HTTP, HTTPs, Socks); or can be specified by typical environment variable

 ## Getting Started
 A [HiFi Plus](https://tidal.com/pricing) account is **required** in order to retrieve HiRes FLAC, Dolby Atmos, and Sony 360 Reality Audio tracks.
 Simply a [HiFi](https://tidal.com/pricing) plan is sufficient to retrieve in 16-bit, 44.1 kHz (i.e., lossless) or lower quality as well as videos.
 More information on sound quality at [TIDAL's site here](https://tidal.com/sound-quality).

 ### Requirements
  - As resources will be fetched from the World Wide Web, an Internet connection is required
- - The excellent tool [FFmpeg](http://ffmpeg.org/download.html) is necessary for audio file manipulation.
-The [container image](https://github.com/ebb-earl-co/tidal-wave/blob/trunk/Dockerfile) as well as the [`pyinstaller`](https://pyinstaller.org/en/stable/)-created [binary for GNU/Linux](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_py311_FFmpeg6.1.1_linux), [binary for Apple Silicon macOS](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_py311_FFmpeg6.1.1_macos_arm64), [binary for x86\_64 macOS](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_py311_FFmpeg6.1.1_macos_x86_64) build FFmpeg from source, so separate installation is unnecessary.
+ - The venerable [FFmpeg](http://ffmpeg.org/download.html) is necessary for audio and video data manipulation.
+This project's [container image](https://github.com/ebb-earl-co/tidal-wave/blob/trunk/Dockerfile) as well as its [`pyinstaller`](https://pyinstaller.org/en/stable/)-created [binary for GNU/Linux](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_py311_FFmpeg6.1.1_linux), [binary for Apple Silicon macOS](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_py311_FFmpeg6.1.1_macos_arm64), and [binary for x86\_64 macOS](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_py311_FFmpeg6.1.1_macos_x86_64) build FFmpeg from source, so separate installation is unnecessary.
-   - Static builds are available from [John Van Sickle](https://www.johnvansickle.com/ffmpeg/) for GNU/Linux, or most package managers feature `ffmpeg`.
+   - Static builds of FFmpeg are available from [John Van Sickle](https://www.johnvansickle.com/ffmpeg/) for GNU/Linux, or most package managers feature `ffmpeg`.
-   - For macOS, the [FFmpeg download page](http://ffmpeg.org/download.html#build-mac) links to [this download source](https://evermeet.cx/ffmpeg/), or there is always [Homebrew](https://formulae.brew.sh/formula/ffmpeg)
+   - For macOS, the [FFmpeg download page](http://ffmpeg.org/download.html#build-mac) links to [this download source](https://evermeet.cx/ffmpeg/); or there is always [Homebrew](https://formulae.brew.sh/formula/ffmpeg)
    - For Windows, the [FFmpeg download page](http://ffmpeg.org/download.html#build-windows) lists 2 resources; or [`chocolatey`](https://community.chocolatey.org/packages/ffmpeg) is an option
  - This is a Python package, so **to use it in the default manner** you will need [Python 3](https://www.python.org/downloads/), version 3.8 or newer, on your system.
-   - *However*, as of version 2023.12.10, an [OCI container image](https://github.com/ebb-earl-co/tidal-wave/pkgs/container/tidal-wave); `pyapp`-compiled binaries; and [`pyinstaller`](https://pyinstaller.org/en/stable/)-created binaries for x86\_64 GNU/Linux, Apple Silicon macOS, and x86\_64 macOS are provided for download and use that *do not require Python installed*
+   - *However*, as of December 2023, an [OCI container image](https://github.com/ebb-earl-co/tidal-wave/pkgs/container/tidal-wave); `pyapp`-compiled binaries; and [`pyinstaller`](https://pyinstaller.org/en/stable/)-created binaries for x86\_64 GNU/Linux, Apple Silicon macOS, and x86\_64 macOS are provided for download and use that *do not require Python to be installed*
  - Only a handful of Python libraries are dependencies:
    - [`backoff`](https://pypi.org/project/backoff/)
    - [`dataclass-wizard`](https://pypi.org/project/dataclass-wizard/)